AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 6.md

 - Piezometer tests (slug test = quick addition of water, bail test = quick removal of water, see time of recovery)

 Fractured rock setting:
 - Single, open borehole (simply a hole drilled).
 Can intersect various fracture zones that can be hydraulically short-circuited via the borehole (flow from one fracture to another).
 As a result fluid flow in borehole can occur and be variable with depth.
 Various techniques are available to measure in-well fluid flow.
 Borehole impeller logging.
-Temperature techniques using Distributed Temperature Sensing (geophysical, measurement of temperatutre along a fibre-optic cable using light; temperature distribution os obtained by 'time of flight' of light to and from parts of the cable)
+Temperature techniques using Distributed Temperature Sensing (geophysical, measurement of temperature along a fibre-optic cable using light; temperature distribution os obtained by 'time of flight' of light to and from parts of the cable)
 - Double, open borehole: input warm water, measure temperature in other borehole.

 ---
 # Aquifer testing
+Extract water, and study the influence of this on the groundwater (specifically the depth of the depression and resulting shape of the groundwater table) using nearby piezometers.

+---
+# Hydrogeophysical Methods
+Geophysical methods aim to establish subsurface physical properties through measurements taken at the surface, from the sky, or within boreholes, to look at the invisible

+Examples include seismic refraction, seismic reflection, electrical resistivity Electromagnetoic resistivity, ground-penetrating radar